KortsH/kinto.js/README.md

 Lines coverage improvement: 83.33% to 100%

-The new tests were implemented specifically for the *saveMetadata* and *getaMetadata* methods.
+**The new tests were implemented for the following methods:**
+- saveMetadata
+- getMetadata

 *saveMetadata: This method is intended to save metadata associated with the database.
 It should store the provided metadata and return the saved metadata or nul*l.